 What is Event-based Computing?

-“An event-driven computing service for dynamic applications,” which essentially allows event-based communication between your app and the cloud without depending on a server to handle the heavy lifting.
+“An event-driven computing service for dynamic applications,” which means this essentially allows event-based communication between your app and the cloud, without depending on a server to handle the heavy lifting.

-An EBA is a structure based on parts that interact predominantly through event notifications rather than direct method calls.
-An "event notification" is a signal that carries information about an event detected by the sender.
-While you're probably familiar with events like button clicks, events can be defined as almost any technologically possible conditions or occurrences.
+An EBA is a structure based on parts that interact predominantly through event notifications, rather than direct method calls.
+An "event notification" is a signal that carries information about an event that has been detected by the sender.
+While you're probably familiar with events like button clicks, events can be defined as almost any technologically possible condition or occurrence.
 Notifications can be used to carry any type of domain-specific information in any type of system—embedded, GUI-based, distributed, or other.

 What is AWS Lambda?